aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/texttabstop/_index.md

 ### setTabAlignment(TextTabAlignmentType) {#setTabAlignment-texttabalignmenttype-}

+<b>@deprecated.</b> Please use the 'tabAlignment' property instead.
 Specifies the alignment that is to be applied to text using this tab stop.

 ```javascript
 setTabAlignment(value: TextTabAlignmentType) : void;